lepa22/csvmerge_gtk/README.md

 ![CSVMerge GTK window](screenshot.png)

 This is a Python GTK application built with PyGObject for previewing and merging CSV files obtained with the [ENLIGHTEN Spectroscopy Software](https://wasatchphotonics.com/product-category/software/) from [Wasatch Photonics](https://wasatchphotonics.com/).
-The application has been tested and works on Fedora 37 and Ubuntu 22.04.
+The application has been tested on Fedora 37 and Ubuntu 22.04.

 > Are you using Windows?
 Check out the sibling application [Spectra CSV Merger](https://myweb.uoi.gr/nkourkou/index.php?id=software).

 ## Installation

-`pip` is required for the installation of the package, wich also handles its dependencies (`pygobject` and `matplotlib`).
-It can be installed wth the following command (depending on the distribution):
+`pip` is required for the installation of the package, which also handles its dependencies (`pygobject` and `matplotlib`).
+It can be installed with the following command (depending on the distribution):

 - For Ubuntu: